tatianegercina/FinTech/01-Lesson-Plans/07-SQL/2/LessonPlan.md

     );
   ```

-* The third query returns the records of rentals that have been paid for.
+* The third question asks to find the entire rental records of all rentals that have been purchased.
+Specifically, the query returns all columns of the `rental` table for those `rental_ids` that are present in the `payment` table.

   ```sql
   SELECT *